How to Create a Proxmox Offline Repository Mirror for Air-Gapped Environments

 APT Web Repository with Nginx

-Afterwards, we can start exposing the staged repositories by making them accessible via http/https by a webserver.
-In this case, we simply use nginx and since we are only serving already present static content, we can simply link the mirrored repositories to the default web root directory.
-For production cases, you might want to adjust nginx and also provide https connections.
+Afterwards, we can expose the staged repositories by making them accessible via HTTP or HTTPS through a webserver.
+In this case, we use nginx.
+Since we are only serving static content, the mirrored repositories can simply be linked into the default web root directory.

 apt-get -y install nginx